matterhorn103/quanstants/README.md

 An emphasis on the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 Importantly, applied from the perspective of a non-programmer in the natural sciences.

-`quanstants` is particularly suited to situations where it is desirable to have the result match exactly that which you would produce yourself, and less suited to large numbers of complex calculations.
+`quanstants` is particularly suited to situations where it is desirable to have the result match exactly that which you would produce yourself, and less suited to huge numbers of complex calculations.
-For example, it works very well to replace an electronic calculator, or to produce nicely formatted text or LaTeX code.
+For example, the implicit sanity checking that comes with tracking units helps to ensure calculations are being done correctly, and it works very well for programmatically producing nicely formatted text or LaTeX code for presentation of calculation results in e.g. a scientific publication.

 `quanstants` makes life easy by providing the following: